 SUMMARY:

 This protocol is for the determination of lipids in seawater and biological specimens.
 Lipids in filtrates are extracted with chloroform or mixtures of chloroform and methanol in the case of solids.
-Lipid classes are measured by rod thin-layer chromatography with flame ionization detection and their sum gives the total lipids .
+Lipid classes are measured by rod thin-layer chromatography with flame ionization detection and their sum gives the total lipid content.

 ABSTRACT: